VxWolf/Real-ish-Weapon-Names/README.txt

 CHANGE LOG:

+v14
+-Added names for the rest of the guns
+-Benelli (Leone) is now Moretti, named shotguns -Probably other stuff but I don't remember

 v13
 -Refactored large swathes of the code to be nicer to work on -Moonbase Armory is now Simmons